GrammaTech/cgc-cbs/README.md

   difficulties in analyzing it.

 - CGC challenge binaries can be tested for correctness with input/output pairs called "pollers".
+Pre-built pollers are archived at `/u4/TARBALLS/rewriting/cgc-cbs_poller_inputs.tar.xz`.
+Unpack these from the root of the repo to extract `xml.tgz` archives in each challenge's `poller/for-testing` and/or `poller/for-release` directory(ies):

+        cd cgc-cbs
+        tar xf /u4/TARBALLS/rewriting/cgc-cbs_poller_inputs.tar.xz --strip-components=1
+        cd cqe-challenges/CROMU_00003/poller/for-release
+        tar xf xml.tgz

-Generate these poller inputs by using the `generate-polls` tool.
+  You can also generate these poller inputs by using the `generate-polls` tool.
 Each challenge is accompanied by a state machine and state graph that the tool uses to generate poller inputs.
 Often there are two sets of these specifications, in `poller/for-testing` and `poller/for-release`.
 The